fslev/cucumber-jutils/Readme.md

 * a light and powerful **state-sharing mechanism** between _Cucumber Scenario Steps_
 * other utility methods

-Most of these features can be used directly from code within your test project and are also available as Cucumber step definitions.
+Most of these features can be used directly from code within your test project and are also available as _Cucumber step definitions_.

 #### Maven Central
 ```css